akshitagupta15june/OSASense/README.md

 </br>

 #### Excessive sleepiness,severe snoring,choking while sleeping are the main symptoms of Sleep Apnea.

-Due to delayed diagnosis, it can lead to chronic and fatal health conditions.Obstructive Sleep Apnea causes Asthma,Diabetes, Hypertension or Heart Attack.
+#### Due to delayed diagnosis, it can lead to chronic and fatal health conditions.

+#### Obstructive Sleep Apnea causes Asthma,Diabetes, Hypertension or Heart Attack.
 Can Also be indicative of ALZHEIMER’S !

 The pain points include: